Saltoro Kangri: Climbing history

-The mountain was reconnoitered by the Fanny Bullock Workman and her husband in 1911–12.
-The first attempt on the peak (then still called "Peak 36") was in 1935 by a British expedition led by James Waller and John Hunt.
-Hunt had been suggested to Waller by the Himalayan Club in Calcutta; also in the party were Rowland Brotherhood and Dr. Steward Carslaw, besides two Sherpas, Palden and Dawa Thondup.
-They approached the mountain from the Likah Glacier, hoping to climb the South East ridge, and established a final camp on 19 June, but overestimated their altitude.
-A summit attempt the next day proved too far: they had to climb 3500 feet in deteriorating weather.
-Hunt and Brotherhood reached 24,500 feet but then had to turn around.
+The mountain underwent reconnaissance by Fanny Bullock Workman and her husband in 1911-12.
+The initial endeavor to conquer the peak, which was then denoted as "Peak 36," took place in 1935, led by a British expedition headed by James Waller and John Hunt.
+Hunt's involvement in the expedition had been suggested by the Himalayan Club in Calcutta.
+Among the expedition's members were Rowland Brotherhood and Dr. Steward Carslaw, accompanied by two Sherpas named Palden and Dawa Thondup.
+Their approach to the mountain commenced from the Likah Glacier, with the objective of ascending the South East ridge.
+They successfully established a final camp on June 19th, yet their altitude estimation proved to be inaccurate.
+An attempt to reach the summit the following day, amidst worsening weather conditions, was thwarted as they were required to ascend an additional 3500 feet.
+Hunt and Brotherhood managed to reach an elevation of 24,500 feet but were compelled to turn around.

-A British university expedition led by Eric Shipton approached the peak through the Bilafond La via Pakistan with a Pakistani climbing permit, but did not attempt to summit.
-This expedition was inadvertently the first move in the deadly game of Siachen oropolitics that would lead to the Siachen conflict of 1984.
+In 1957, under the leadership of Eric Shipton, a British university expedition approached the mountain via the Bilafond La route, entering from Pakistan and operating under a Pakistani climbing permit.
+However, they chose not to make a summit attempt.
+Unintentionally, this expedition marked the initial maneuver in the consequential oropolitics dispute over the Siachen conflict, ultimately culminating in the Siachen conflict of 1984.

 The first ascent of Saltoro Kangri was in July 1962, by a joint Japanese-Pakistani expedition led by T. Shidei.
 This piggyback expedition put A. Saito, Y. Takamura and Pakistani climber R.A.
 Bashir on the top on July 24, following the S.E. ridge route.
 The peak was again climbed by an Indian Army expedition led by Colonel Narendra Kumar in 1981.
-US maps of the area and many world atlases starting in the 1960s showed the Line of Control between Pakistani and Indian territory running from the last defined point in the 1949 Karachi Agreement, NJ9842, east-northeast to the Karakoram Pass, thus putting the whole of Saltoro Kangri and the entire Siachen Glacier in Pakistan.
-However, the Simla Agreement defined the Line of Control no further than point NJ9842 other than with the phrase "thence north to the glaciers."
 The Himalayan Index lists only one more ascent of the mountain, in 1981, and no other attempts.